Hou-dev/page-replacement-fifo/README.md

-# page-replacement-algo
+# page-replacement-fifo
- Various page replacement algorithms done for Operating Systems class project Algorithms used are First In First Out, Least recently Used and Optimal for page replacement.
+Assignment using FIFO algorithm for page replacement